photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

       PHOTOPRISM_INIT: "ffmpeg"
 ```

-Note that this version cannot be used with hardware transcoding and that it supports a different set of [file formats](https://www.photoprism.app/kb/file-formats).
+Note that this version cannot be used with hardware transcoding and that it may [support a different set](https://johnvansickle.com/ffmpeg/release-readme.txt) of [file formats](https://www.photoprism.app/kb/file-formats).

 ## GPU Drivers